craigbutcher/craigbutcher.github.io/src/notes/2020/weeknotes-40.md

 An utter gem from [a friend](https://cyculpin.com) (he loves making decals!) who has been encouraging myself to unlock my creativity that has been vacant since 2012.
 Here is a rough summary:

 > If you are struggling for creativity, draw the first thing that comes to your mind and stop.
-> Just draw it.
+> Draw it.
 Even if it is not related so you can get the juice flowing, then draw something related to it.
 A word association game is another angle too!

 This will switch off the nonsense chatter in the brain and allow us to focus on one single thing at a time.
 I will documenting this as I go along in order to change some habits that I had unwisely developed.